zevenrodriguez/CIM440-640/notes/Assignments.md

 Create a character or piece of art using shapes.

 Use 5 variables to represent position, color (10 points)

-CIM640 - Think about ways you can interact with your piece.
-When you setup your variables think about what can interact with your character.
-Think outside the box, go beyond the screen.
-Talk about sensors, data, or things that will affect your piece.

 ## 3. Homework